fetchai/agents-aea/docs/api/helpers/base.md

 locate(path: str) -> Any
 ```

-Locate an object by name or dotted path, importing as necessary.
+Locate an object by name or dotted save_path, importing as necessary.

 <a name="aea.helpers.base.load_module"></a>
 #### load`_`module